Cielbird/Cielbird.github.io/content/blog/whisper_rknn.md

 +++
-title = "Running real-time Whisper on the Rockchip NPU" date = "2025-10-26"
+title = "Real-time Whisper on the Rockchip NPU" date = "2025-10-26"
 # updated = "2025-10-25"